ab9st8/pancake/readme.md

 ```
 I'm planning on compiling this project with the JS backend and somehow make a playground site so you don't have to install Nim just to play around with Pancake.

+If this goes into more "stable" territory I'll also try to add this repo to the Nimble register so you can just run `nimble install pancake`.

-## Design and syntax
+## Design and syntax, or "How to Pancake"
 Every Pancake source file consists of a number of private and public procedure definitions and a single global procedure definition.
-The global procedure is the entrypoint of the program; you can think of it like "main" in C / C++.
+The global procedure is the entrypoint of the program; you can think of it like "main" in C/C++.
 Everything inside `global` is Pancake code, which consists either of stack operations, conditional clauses, variable assigments or procedure calls.
 That is also what other procedures are made up of.

 ### Stack operations
 A value is placed on its local stack simply by being referenced in the code.
 You can manipulate the stack using various operators and procedures: